Nora Bernard: Death

 On December 27, 2007, Bernard was found dead in her home in Truro, Nova Scotia; although she was originally thought to have died of natural causes, on December 31, police arrested her grandson James Douglas Gloade and charged him with her murder.
 After consuming prescription drugs and crack, he asked Bernard for money, and she gave him $20.
 When he came back a second time, Bernard refused to give him more, and he hit her three or four times before using a kitchen knife to slit her throat.
 On January 23, 2009, Gloade was convicted of manslaughter and sentenced to 15 years in prison.
 He was released to a halfway house in 2018, but violated conditions of his release and was recaptured by police.
 He was again released to a halfway house in 2021.

-Legacy and honors
+Legacy and honours

 In 2008, Bernard was posthumously awarded the Order of Nova Scotia.

 In December 2022, Halifax regional council voted to rename Cornwallis Street, in the city's north end, after Nora Bernard.
-The neighboring Mi'kmaw Native Friendship Centre and New Horizons Baptist Church had earlier called on council to rename the street, which commemorated Edward Cornwallis, a British governor who sought to drive the Mi'kmaq out of the Nova Scotia peninsula and proclaimed that a bounty would be paid for the scalps of Mi'kmaw people.
+The neighbouring Mi'kmaw Native Friendship Centre and New Horizons Baptist Church had earlier called on council to rename the street, which commemorated Edward Cornwallis, a British governor who sought to drive the Mi'kmaq out of the Nova Scotia peninsula and proclaimed that a bounty would be paid for the scalps of Mi'kmaw people.
 Halifax council convened a special committee to advise on the matter of municipal assets commemorating Cornwallis.
 The task force recommended renaming the street.
 "Nora Bernard Street" topped a public poll of potential new street names.
 The new street name came into effect on 30 October 2023.